Charles D. Martin (minister)

 The Reverend Dr. Charles Douglas (C.D.)
-Martin (November 7, 1873 - March 1942) was a West Indian Moravian minister.
+Martin (November 7, 1873 — March 1942) was a West Indian Moravian minister.
 He was born in St. Kitts, British West Indies to parents Joseph and Adriana Martin.
 He founded the Fourth Moravian Church in Harlem, New York in 1903.
 It was located at 124 West 136th Street, Manhattan.
 He called the church "Beth-Tphillah" which is Hebrew for House of Prayer.
 In 1912, he was ordained as the first and only Black minister of the Moravian Church in the United States.
 He presided over the church from July 1908 until his death in March 1942.

-The church merged with the Third Moravian Church in January 1968 to become the United Moravian Church.

 Negro Silent Protest Parade

-Rev. Dr. Martin was active in, and an activist for, the black community that his church served.
+Martin was active in, and an activist for, the black community that his church served.
 In 1917, for the NAACP's historic Negro Silent Protest Parade, he worked with the Reverend Hutchens C. Bishop as Secretary and President, respectively.
 The gathering of thousands of Negroes, marching in silent protest, on a hot July day, made national news and set the model for other protests to follow.